Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/JakubRemiar/053_AI hooks in mobile game creatives are evolving.md

+---
+title: "AI hooks in mobile game creatives are evolving."
+---

 # AI hooks in mobile game creatives are evolving.

 AI hooks in mobile game creatives are evolving.
 Now you not only need a great AI hook, but also a seamless transition into the creative itself 😎